bleargh45/Template-Plugin-Trac/README.md

 # DESCRIPTION

-`Template::Plugin::Trac` is a plugin for TT, which formats your text using Trac's WikiFormatting style.
+`Template::Plugin::Trac` is a plugin for `Template::Toolkit`, which formats your text using Trac's WikiFormatting style.

 # METHODS